Charnwood-Eco-Hub/charnwood-eco-hub.github.io/_news/october-2025.md

 # Charnwood Eco Hub Christmas Eco Market - Sunday 2nd November

 Get ready to kick off the festive season the eco-friendly way!
-Join us at **Charnwood Eco Hub on Saturday 2nd November** for our **Christmas Eco Market** — a celebration of creativity, community, and conscious living.
+Join us at **Loughborough Market Place on Sunday 2nd November** for our **Christmas Eco Market** — a celebration of creativity, community, and conscious living.

 Browse a wonderful selection of **sustainable, handmade, and upcycled gifts**, crafted by local makers who care about the planet.
 From unique decorations and natural self-care treats to eco homeware and thoughtful stocking fillers, there’s something for everyone — all with a lighter footprint.

 Enjoy festive refreshments, connect with like-minded locals, and soak up the community spirit in a warm, welcoming atmosphere.
 It’s the perfect opportunity to shop local, support small businesses, and make your Christmas a little greener this year.

-🌿 When: Saturday 2nd November<br/>
+🌿 When: Sunday 2nd November<br/>
-📍 Where: Charnwood Eco Hub<br/>
+📍 Where: Loughborough Market Place, LE11 3EB<br/>
 🕒 Time: 10am - 3pm<br/>

 Sustainable gifts, local makers, and good vibes — we can’t wait to see you there!